 Parents should note that school places are allocated by the Admissions Office according to published criteria, rather than The Weald School itself.

-On entry to The Weald students are allocated to mixed year group tutor groups within one of the school’s five houses: Wilberforce, Elgar, Austen, Livingstone and Darwin.
+On entry to The Weald, students are allocated to mixed year group tutor groups within one of the school’s six houses: Attenborough, Blackman, DaVinci, Mercury, Seacole and Thompson.
 Every effort is made to ensure that form tutors remain the same throughout the students’ time in the school until the end of Year 11.
 Form Tutors and Heads of House are particularly concerned with developing the ethos and culture, friendships, social behaviour and involvement in school life as well as maintaining high standards in punctuality discipline and uniform.

-In addition, there are two Directors of Learning, one for Key Stage 3 and one for Key Stage 4 and they are responsible for monitoring students’ strong academic progress throughout each year at secondary school.
+In addition, there are five Directors of Learning, one for each year group and they are responsible for monitoring students’ strong academic progress throughout each year at secondary school.

 Mixed aged group support is a strength of our structure.
 Within form groups both form tutors and student peer mentors support and guide students through their school career, building up a sound knowledge and understanding of the qualities and needs of each of the young people in their care.
 Through the House structure, students have the opportunity to learn from each other, compete in events and quizzes together, share ideas, experiences and develop leadership skills.